-- Opportunities to work and be productive and constructive seen as key to preventing youth violence.
+- Opportunities to work and be productive and constructive are seen as key to preventing youth violence.
 The young people interviewed want to work and earn money honestly.
 Getting involved in crime was linked back to money almost unanimously. - Time and time again, by adults and young people, provision of hobbies and activities was mentioned.
-Giving young people things to do was seen as key in keeping them occupied and away from trouble - Many young people cannot afford to take part in sport and music etc and therefore investment in providing these things would give them access to pursue their interests - Belief that intervention needs to start young.
-Whole families need support; parents need support so they can support their children. - Widely mentioned by the adults, and mentioned a few times by the young people, was more joined up elements of the community, e.g. schools and youth clubs working together, involving parents and relatable mentors, along with the police and religious institutions - A few adults mentioned that more police presence would be good for reducing violence, the young people did not share this view at all, with some feeling that the police make matters worse by adding tension to an already tense environment - It was clear that, on the whole, the young people didn't feel any sense of safety or protection from the police and most would not turn to the police in a time of crisis
+Giving young people things to do was seen as vital in keeping them occupied and away from trouble. - Many young people cannot afford to take part in sport and music etc. and therefore investment in providing these things would give them access to pursue their interests - It highlighted the belief that intervention needs to start young.
+Whole families need support, as parents need support so they can in turn support their children. - A suggestion widely mentioned by the adults, and a few times by the young people, was more joined up elements of the community, e.g. schools and youth clubs working together, involving parents and relatable mentors, along with the police and religious institutions. - A few adults mentioned that more police presence would be good for reducing violence.
+However, young people did not share this view at all, with some feeling that the police make matters worse by adding tension to an already tense environment It was clear that, on the whole, the young people didn't feel any sense of safety or protection from the police and most would not turn to the police in a time of crisis.